Canon 700D vs Nikon D3400

 Body comparison: Canon 700D vs Nikon D3400

 An illustration of the physical size and weight of the Canon 700D and the Nikon D3400 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (9 percent) than the Canon 700D.
 Moreover, the D3400 is markedly lighter (23 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D3400 are weather-sealed.